 One of the typically Asian things that I love is their rice rolls.
 But it can be confusing – how are these lovely rice rolls used?

 Rice rolls are very common in Vietnam (Banh Cuon) and in Thailand (Goi tiew lohd).
 It is a light dish, and is generally eaten for breakfast everywhere in Vietnam, or as a snack in Thailand.
 In our house, this dish is a wonderful summery lunch.

 In Vietnamese Bánh means pastry and Cuốn means rolled, so as far as indicating its origin or how to use them, the name is quite enigmatic.
 The rice sheet is extremely thin and delicate.
 It is made by steaming a slightly fermented rice batter on a cloth that is stretched over a pot of boiling water.

-You might also like What to Do with Deep Fried Tofu, Thai Eggplant with Sesame and Soy, Black Pepper Tofu, Chinese Scallion and Orange Zest Pancakes, and Spicy Crunchy Herby Salad with Asian Dressing.
+You might also like What to Do with Deep Fried Tofu, Thai Eggplant with Sesame and Soy, Black Pepper Tofu, Asian Style Greens with Garlic and Sesame, Chinese Scallion and Orange Zest Pancakes, and Spicy Crunchy Herby Salad with Asian Dressing.

 You may like to browse our other SE Asian recipes, and our other Mid Summer recipes.

 Continue reading “How to Cook Rice Rolls | Vegetarian Banh Cuon”